Nivalyx/osu-wiki/wiki/Tournaments/UCUP/2022/en.md

 3. The Double Elimination System works as follows:
    - Players who lose in the Upper Bracket can still play again on the Lower Bracket.
    - Players who lose in the Lower Bracket will be eliminated from the tournament.
-   - In the Grand Final, the winner of the the Upper Bracket will only need to win a single match against their opponent in order to claim the championship title.
+   - In the Grand Final match, the winner of the the Upper Bracket will only need to win a single match against their opponent in order to claim the championship title.
 The winner of the Lower Bracket, however, will need to win two matches and enforce a Bracket Reset against their opponent in order to claim the championship title.
 4. Players who can compete in the next round are determined by:
    - In the Round of 32, each player needs to win 5 points in order to win a match.
 (Best-of-9)
    - In the Round of 16 and the Quarterfinals, each player needs to win 6 points in order to win a match.
 (Best-of-11)